DIY Outdoor Sofa (With Free Printable Plans!)

 Step 6: Attach Seat Planks

-Using brad nails and glue, attach the sanded cedar planks to the seat portion of the bench.
+Using brad nails and wood glue, attach the sanded cedar planks to the seat portion of the bench.

 The last piece will likely be too wide to fit onto the sofa.
 Rip it to the measured width using a circular or table saw.